mapbox/pxm-manifest-specification/pxm-manifest-spec.md

 - tilesets
 - license
 - notes
-- vendor
+- account
 - product
 - date

 And can contain the following **optional** keys which are only required for special cases.
 Note that there may be additional costs associated with

 - bidx
 - crs